NaviServer Programmable Web Server

 set triples [ns_json parse -output triples $JSON]

-ns_json value -pretty -type object $triples
+ns_json value -pretty $triples

 ## output: